ajleitzke/homebrew-backup/README.md

 git clone https://github.com/ajleitzke/homebrew-backup
 ```
 ### Configuration
-Users may modify the directory used to save the package list.
+Users may modify the directory used to save the package list by entering `M` in the prompt.
 This allows users to backup their package list using a cloud service (such as Nextcloud, iCloud, OneDrive, Google Drive) if desired.

 ### Running
 Run the main.py file.
 Example: